“Fast-moving plot and skillful characterization.”–Science Fiction Studies journal

 Short description of Sex War One

 Following a nuclear holocaust, the only survivals of the human race exist in a retro-style, yet technically advanced underground-colony.
 Males and females live in complete harmony and equality, but traditional marriages and families no longer exist, replaced by communal living with a fixed amount of babies being born periodically in a sophisticated birth-laboratory.
-Love is dead – or so they assume – substituted by an abundant of unemotional, free-for-all sex.
+Love is dead – or so they assume – substituted by an abundance of unemotional, free-for-all sex.

 But then something goes terribly wrong: a different female baby is mistakenly born in the lab, with a different shape and color from the regular, normal children.
 This catalyst induces two unforeseen, starkly opposing consequences: the return of love and affection on the one hand, and the dictatorial rule of women over men on the other.
 Ultimately, the oppression of the males leads to a revolt, and eventually to a full-scale war between the sexes, with the survival of the human race again at stake.